 - how to make an electromagnet

-Along with Magnetism, our KS3 Physics Revision Course includes all the other essential topics you need to cover in years 7, 8 and 9.
+Along with Magnetism, our KS3 resources cover all the other essential topics you need to cover in years 7, 8 and 9.
 Building strong foundations at this stage will provide the head start required for GCSE Physics or Science.
-Why not check out our course and see how it can help improve your exam results.
+Why not check out our YouTube channel and see how it can help improve your exam results.

 KEEP UP TO DATE - DON'T MISS OUT!